Help us save Avon's badgers

 - £350 buys an annual safety accreditation for one trained vaccinator – a legal requirement for this work

 - £750 buys professional training for a staff member to safely handle and vaccinate badgers

-Thanks to people across Avon we've raised almost £12,500 - we're over half way there.
+Thanks to people across Avon we've raised over £24,000!
 Please donate what you can to save our badgers.